 If another motorist’s failure to yield resulted in you or a loved one being injured in a car accident, you may be able to recover compensation through a personal injury claim.

 Failure to yield can happen for many reasons.
-Often a driver is simply not paying attention to road signs or traffic flow.
-They may not see a yield sign because they are texting while driving or otherwise distracted.
-Drunk driving, driving under the influence of drugs, and aggressive driving may also cause failure to yield accidents.
+A driver is often not paying attention to road signs or traffic flow.
+They may not see a yield sign because they are texting or distracted while driving.
+Drunk driving, driving under the influence of drugs, and aggressive driving may also cause failure-to-yield accidents.

-A Baton Rouge accident lawyer from the Morris Bart law firm can help you file a claim for damages after a failure to yield accident.
-You could be entitled to compensation for your medical expenses, property damage, lost income from missed work, and more.
+A Baton Rouge car accident lawyer from Morris Bart can help you file a claim for damages after a failure to yield an accident.
+You could be entitled to compensation for medical expenses, property damage, lost income from missed work, and more.

-Call our office today at (225) 341-5694 to schedule your free case assessment.
+Call our office at (225) 341-5694 to schedule your free case assessment.
 We may be able to take your case on a contingency-fee-basis.
-This means you only pay attorneys fees if we are able to obtain compensation for you.
+This means you only pay attorney fees if we can obtain compensation for you.

 Motorists Must Yield to Other Motorists and Pedestrians

 Yield signs are not optional.
-If a driver disobeys a yield sign, they may be issued a ticket for a moving violation.
+If drivers disobey a yield sign, they may be issued a ticket for a moving violation.
 Louisiana Revised Statutes (RS) §32:212 states that motorists are also expected to yield to pedestrians using a crosswalk.
 Failure to yield can lead to serious injuries or even cost someone their life.

 For a free legal consultation with a Failure to Yield Accident lawyer serving Baton Rouge, call 800-537-8185